The Dome Room at Monticello

 Jefferson loved gadgets.
 This compass is connected to the weather vane on the roof and mounted under the Northeast portico so that family members could determine the direction of the wind without stepping outside.

-The outside, despite the cold, was what did charm me at Monticello, perhaps because I had the grounds all to myself, covered in the silence of snow.
+The outside, despite the cold, charmed me at Monticello.
+I had the grounds all to myself, covered in the silence of snow.
 Here the view of the Blue Ridge Mountains from the Northeast portico.

 And then the ultimate silence, namely that of a graveyard, as I wandered down the trail that was supposedly closed due to wintry conditions.
 But, lured by the prospect of sun, snow and solitude, I kept on walking and happened upon the Jefferson Family Cemetery, silent behind the glory of this wrought iron gate.

-Atypical for Monticello, which was a large household bustling with visitors, relatives, and slaves during Jefferson’s time, and now is usually a busy tourist attraction, my memory of Monticello is that of a slightly quirky mansion on a mountain top, solitary in the beauty of the wintry Blue Ridge Mountains.
+During Jefferson’s time Monticello was a large household bustling with visitors, relatives, and slaves.
+Now it is usually a busy tourist attraction.
+In my memory, however, Monticello is a slightly quirky mansion on a mountain top, solitary in the beauty of the wintry Blue Ridge Mountains.